AHRQ Publishing and Communications Guidelines

 - Select Close.

-The PDF's global language must be established to improve readability and accessibility.
+The PDF's global language (such as English) must be established to improve readability and accessibility.
 This must always be done with PDFs converted from Word files.
 To set the language:

 - Select Advanced in the Document Properties dialog box and then choose a language in the Language menu.